rbangueses/flex-and-snow-separate-windows/README.md

 The `incident` key-value pair is for the incident number that the task is about, and will be used to screen-pop the right incident page.

-A sample Studio flow can be found in the twilio-studio directory.
+A sample Studio flow can be found in the twilio-studio folder.

 ## Usage